Lisbon's Opera house

 and boxes adorned with neoclassical and Rococo decorations.

-There is a very pleasant restaurant with tables on the pavement outside.
+There is a very pleasant café and restaurant with tables on the square outside.

 Where: Rua Serpa Pinto, 9, Chiado